edbeard/ChemSchematicResolver/README.md

 3. **ChemSchematicResolver**: [[recipe](https://github.com/edbeard/conda-recipes/recipe/ChemSchematicResolver), [source code](https://github.com/edbeard/ChemSchematicResolver)]

-For local builds, clone each recipe and adjust the `source: path` variable in `<path/to/recipe/meta.yaml>` to the directory containing the source code.
-Then run
+For each, enter the directory and run:

     conda build .

-to create a compressed tarball file, which contains the instructions for installing the code *(Please not that this can take up to 30 minutes to build)*.
+to create a compressed tarball file, which contains the instructions for installing the code *(Please note that this can take up to 30 minutes to build)*.

 Move all compressed tarballs to a single directory, enter the directory and run: